michelesr/jack-oscillator/README.md

 MikeSimpleOsc
 =============

-* Single oscillator synth with simple waveforms for JACK (Jack Audio Connection Kit)
+* Single oscillator synthesizer with traditional waveforms for JACK (Jack Audio Connection Kit)

-* This is a single-oscillator synthesizer with simple waveforms (sine, square, sawtooth, triangle), you can select the waveform, amplitude, e precision of the fourier expansion with the shell interface.
+* This is a single-oscillator lightweight synthesizer, with traditional waves (sine, square, sawtooth, triangle).
+You can select the form, amplitude and envelope of the wave.

 Compilation
 -----------

-* In order to get this software working, you need a JACK (Jack Audio Connection Kit) Server, you can install by repository.
+* In order to get this software working, JACK Server is required.
+Often you can find a jack or jack2 (jackdmp) in your distribution packages.
 Official site: http://jackaudio.org .

 * There's no a configure file, just a simple Makefile, with -ljack -ldl -lrt -lm -lpthread flags.. if you can't compile try installing these libraries (dev headers).

 Usage
 -----

-* You only have a main binary.
-Start it.
-Now you can use a jack frontend to connect the ports (you have a mono audio out and a midi input).
+* The program is composed of only a main binary, start it.

+* Now you can use a jack frontend (such as qjackctl) to connect the ports (you have a mono audio out and a midi input).

-* If your midi controller work with ALSA sequencer instead of JACK midi driver, no trouble... you can use 'a2j -e' to convert ALSA ports in MIDI ports and viceversa.
+* If your midi controllers works with ALSA sequencer instead of JACK midi driver, try using 'a2j -e' (provided by a2jmidid) to convert ALSA ports in MIDI ports and viceversa.

-* About the shell... the client needs a name, you can provide in command line or the client will ask you on start... after that, a simple shell will appear.
+* The client needs a name, you can provide in command line, otherwise the client will ask you on start, and after that, a simple shell will appear.

         $ simple_osc osc1